 Exceedances observed in the CAMP will be reported to NYSDEC and NYSDOH Project Managers and included in the Daily Report.
-The complete CAMP developed for this site is included in Appendix A of the Community and Environmental Response Plan provided in Attachment D or this Work Plan.
+The complete CAMP developed for this site is included in Attachment D.

 5.5.15 Odor, Dust and Nuisance Control Plan